Seven Rivers, New Mexico

 Seven Rivers, New Mexico was formerly a ghost town, located between Carlsbad and Artesia, New Mexico.
 The town itself was first settled in the mid-1860s, and for a time thrived as a trading post.
 Its name derives from seven creeks that flowed through it, into the Pecos River.
 The Seven Rivers Warriors, a gang that operated on the Murphy-Dolan side of the Lincoln County War, used the town as its refuge.
 Both the Jessie Evans Gang and the John Kinney Gang also frequented the town during that time.
-The town grown in the 1880s with the addition of a schoolhouse, hotel, post office and saloons.
+The town grew in the 1880s with the addition of a schoolhouse, hotel, post office and saloons.
 The town eventually declined until only the cemetery remained until 1988, when the Brantley Dam was constructed and the cemetery was moved to Artesia.